ricpol/pygrister/readme.rst

 Pygrister keeps track of basic configuration for you, remembering your team site, workspace, working document, so that you don't have to type in the boring stuff every time.
-Apart from this and little else, Pygrister is rather low-level: it will call the api and retrieve the response "as is".
+Apart from this and little else, Pygrister is rather low-level: it will call the api and retrieve the response, with only minor changes.
 If the api call is malformed, you will simply receive a bad HTTP status code.

 Basic usage goes as follows::